 Act.
 Don't even think or contemplate, act.
 Become a single-celled organism when it comes to activities under consideration and live in the moment.

 Confront negative thoughts skeptically.
 Is your current condition really static?
 Is nothing truly out of your control?
 Time dilutes past ordeals, will you retain the same anxieties 24 hours, a month, a year later?
 If wrapped up in a negative cycle ask yourself "would doing nothing be more proactive than entertaining these negative thoughts?"
+Low self-esteem is fine, inevitable at times as long as you undertsand that it's actionable.

-there's probably no silver bullet.
+There's probably no silver bullet.
 A relationship or job that seemingly changes your life is as tenuous and fragile as the one thing that ruins your day.
 That third option will always be in the back of your mind.
 Improvement is likely a mille-feuille of incremental, conscious changes.

 Don't take it seriously.
 A woman with gastrointestinal issues inherited her brother's acne and her boyfriend's depression after a DIY poop transplant.
 [2] [3] Feeling down can be as absurd as the half-digested beefy 5-layer burrito sending maladaptive neurotransmitters to your brain.
 [4] [5]